One Unified Platform for spend management and proactive control

 Balancing Control With Employee Experience

 Overly restrictive controls create workarounds.
-If employees cannot get a purchase approved quickly, they will use a personal card and submit a claim later, which defeats the purpose of pre-spend control.
+If employees cannot get a purchase approved quickly, they will use a personal card and submit a claim later, defeating the purpose of pre-spend control.
 The right platform makes compliance the path of least resistance, not an obstacle.

-Security is the most important factor when selecting a spend management solution for more than half (52%) of Australian SMEs.
+Security is the most important factor when selecting a spend management solution.
 A robust spend control platform should include multiple, layered security mechanisms that protect against both external fraud and internal misuse.

 Fraud Prevention Controls